brunibrun/easy_midi_transcribe/README.md

-# Easy Audio to Midi Transcription
+# Easy audio to midi transcription

-Small project for the recognition of notes of monophonic audio stream or of notes in wave files and the transcription to a midi file.
+Small project for note recognition in mono audio-streams or in wave files and the subsequent transcription to a midi file.
-*- The recognition part still needs big improvements*
+- The note recognition still needs major improvements

-**- To transcribe monophonic audio streams execute audiostream.py.**
+**- To transcribe monophonic audio streams, execute audiostream.py.**

 **- To transcribe wave files, set the path to your wave file in app_setup.py and execute file_input.py**

-Required Packages are:
+Required packages are:
-*-	mido == 1.2.9*
+-	mido == 1.2.9
-*-	numpy == 1.18.1*
+-	numpy == 1.18.1
-*-	PyAudio == 0.2.11*
+-	PyAudio == 0.2.11

 This project is based upon code from Ania Wsz's [rtmonoaudio2midi]